tejoakk/GameOfLife/README.md

 ### Build and run the API

-- `./mvnw clean install` builds the project.
+- `./mvnw clean install` builds the project and to run tests.
 - `./mvnw spring-boot:run` runs the service.